delftdata/bsc_research_project_q4_2023/filter_vs_wrapper_methods/docs/methodology.md

 -   Discrete -> Continuous: MixMax Scaling
 -   Continuous -> Nominal: KBinsDiscretizer
--   Nominal -> Discrete: OneHotEncoding
+-   Nominal -> Discrete: OrdinalEncoding
 -   Ordinal -> Discrete: OrdinalEncoding

 Experiment 3: Drop the features from the data if they do not match the desired type.
 For this experiment you can